ltang500/ltang500.github.io/_pages/about.md

 My work currently focuses on new design paradigms and implementation of hardware accelerators for FFT-based applications.

 Prior to CMU, I graduated from Cornell University with my BS in Electrical and Computer Engineering.
-During my undergrad I worked on novel methods for wireless localization.
+During my undergrad I worked with Prof. Christoph Studer on novel methods for wireless localization.